silverjuke/silverjuke/docs/plugins.md

     lVersion = CallMaster(interf, SJ_GET_VERSION, 0, 0, 0);

-Returns the Silverjuke version as 0xjjnn00rr with jj=major, nn=minor and rr=revision as BCD (see http://en.wikipedia.org/wiki/Binary-coded_decimal ).
+Returns the Silverjuke version as 0xjjnnrr00 with jj=major, nn=minor and rr=revision.
+The single components are encoded as hexadecimal values.
+Eg. for Silverjuke 15.10.3, the function returns 0x0F0A0300.
-Eg. for Silverjuke 2.10 rev17, the function returns 0x02100017.
-Note, that the revision number is not always equal to the beta- or rc-number.
-You can find out the correct revision number eg. in the "Properties" dialog of Windows.

 This message is thread-save and can be called everywhere.

 Example:

-    if( interf->CallMaster(interf,SJ_GET_VERSION,0,0,0) >= 0x02100000 )
+    if( interf->CallMaster(interf, SJ_GET_VERSION, 0, 0, 0) >= 0x02000000 )
     {
         // version is fine ...
     }